This post may contain affiliate links. Please read our disclosure policy.

 There are a couple of different types of beef that will work well for this soup recipe.
 Ground beef is going to be the quickest way to get a tender texture while at the same time imparting a good amount of flavor.
 However, chuck roasts are one of the favorite cuts of meat for soup because it is tender and flavorful.
 It just takes a lot longer to prep cook.

-To make Vegetable Beef Soup with a chuck roast, you would need to first cut the roast into 2-inch chunks, then brown the chunks of beef in olive oil (just for a few minuses, not cooked through).
+To make this soup with a chuck roast, you would need to first cut the roast into 2-inch chunks, then brown the chunks of beef in olive oil (just for a few minuses, not cooked through).
 You’ll need to add about 30-60 minutes to your stove-top cooking time to get them fully cooked through and tender.

 My favorite soup spices are thyme and bay leaf.
 But you could also add some oregano or even Italian seasoning.
 Paprika would be a delicious addition as well.
 As I mentioned earlier, you’ll get a lot more bang for your buck by toasting the spices first.